Calculated columns

 DATEDIFF

-The DateDiff function returns the number of time intervals between two specified dates.
+The DateDiff function returns the number of interval units between two dates.

 Syntax